DataFrame methods

 The original DataFrame, unchanged. |

-unique(column, fn=lambda df: df, check_name=None)
+unique(column, fn=lambda df: df, msg=None)

 Displays the unique values in a column, without modifying the DataFrame itself.

-See Pandas docs for unique() for additional usage information, including more configuration options you can pass to this Pandas Checks method.
+See Pandas docs for unique() for additional usage information, including more options you can pass to this Pandas Checks method.

 Parameters:

-Name | Type | Description | Default |
+| Name | Type | Description | Default |

 str